Amar-Gupta-721/Random-Password-Generator/README.md

 # Random-Password-Generator
-This is a Random Password Generator project.
+This is a Random Password Generator project.<br>
+This project is made using HTML,CSS,Javascript